zmaragdus/PortablePowerSupply/README.md

 * (Implies a 5:1 transformer for 120VAC and a 10:1 transformer for 240VAC)
 * (Current plan is to have fixed turns transformer installed, will require transformer swap to go between 120VAC and 240VAC)
 * C8 laptop plug on PS body, C8 laptop cord to wall
-* Line will be fused: 1A fast-blow, user-replacable
+* Line will be fused: 1A fast-blow, user-replaceable (glass 5x20mm?)
 * X & Y capacitors will be used on line side of transformer.
 Will attempt to do without common mode choke (testing required)

 <H4> Primary AC Conversion </H4>